rdebeasi/cally-repro/README.md

 Check out this repo and run `npm i`.

+## Viewing error

+1. Run `npm run storybok`.
+This command runs React + Vite + Storybook.
+2. In a browser, open http://localhost:6006/iframe.html?globals=&id=example-datepicker--basic&viewMode=story
+3. Open browser dev tools and open the console tab.
+4. Click a date.
+5. Note that the follwoing error appears in console: "VM1030 cally.js:19 Uncaught RangeError: Maximum call stack size exceeded".
+6. Press an arrow key.
+7. Note that the highlighted date does not move.

 ## Viewing expected behavior

 1. Run `npm run dev`.
 This command runs a React + Vite app.